No. 6 OU routs Huskers 49-14 in 1st game after Frost firing

 THE TAKEAWAY

-Oklahoma: The Sooners didn't have to worry about getting out to a slow start for a second straight week.
-After scoring seven first-half points against Kent State last week, the Sooners had 35 by half and will go into Big 12 play off their most complete game of the season on both sides of the ball.
+Oklahoma: After scoring seven first-half points against Kent State last week, the Sooners had 35 by half and will go into Big 12 play off their most complete game of the season on both sides of the ball.

 Nebraska: The defense continues to flounder, having given up more than 500 yards to a third straight Bowl Subdivision opponent.
 The offensive line doesn’t give Thompson a chance to create a rhythm.